Stability of Sobolev inequalities on Riemannian manifolds with Ricci curvature lower bounds: Preliminaries

 \subsection{Calculus on metric measure spaces}

 A metric measure space is a triple $\Xdm$, where $(\X,\sfd)$ is a complete and separable metric space and $ \mm\neq 0$ is a non-negative and boundedly finite Borel measure.
 Two metric measure spaces are \emph{isomorphic}, provided there exists a measure preserving isometry between them.
 To avoid technicalities, we will always assume $\supp(\mm)=\X$.
+We will denote by $\LIP(\X)$ and $\LIP_{bs}(\X)$ respectively the space of Lipschitz functions and Lipschitz functions with bounded support in $(\X,\sfd)$.
 We recall the notion of local lipschitz constant of a Lipschitz function $f\in \LIP(\X)$:

 set to $+ \infty$ if $x$ is isolated.
 The Sobolev space on a metric measure space was introduced in \cite{Cheeger00} and \cite{Shan00} (inspired by the notion of upper gradient \cite{KoskelaHeinonen96,KoskelaHeinonen98}).
 Here we follow the axiomatization of \cite{AmbrosioGigliSavare11-3} (equivalent to that of \cite{Shan00,Cheeger00}).